 top of page

 Haotian Yu studied at the HfMDK Frankfurt (with support from the DAAD Postgraduate Scholarship) and the Eastman School of Music, with Orm Finnendahl, Michael Reudenbach, Oliver Schneller, and Ricardo Zohn-Muldoon, among others.
+He was artist in residence at the Akademie der Künste, Berlin, from 2022-2023.

 (see "info - files" for downloadable bio and CV)